Game Regulations

 • A coin toss will determine which team starts with the ball.

-• Should the match still be tied following the five-minute sudden-death period, the first team to have scored a try in that particular match will be declared the winner
+• Should the match still be tied following the 2-minute sudden-death period, the first team to have scored a try in that particular match will be declared the winner

 • Should neither have scored a try in that particular match, pool seeding tiebreakers will be used to determine the winner